- 2020-21 full-time = $7,858.65 ($6,210.00 tuition + $1,648.65 mandatory incidental fees)

 Students are responsible for any course-related expenses, as well as payment of their tuition and fees.
 Tuition and fees are subject to change on an annual basis.
 In 2020-21, the tuition fee for full-time domestic students is $7,858.65 Additional information is available on the Student Accounts website.

 PLFs are provided by Faculty of Arts and Science.
-For the 2018-19 academic year, the Faculty of Arts and Science is allocating $1000 for each registered PhD student and $500 for each registered MA student.
+For the 2019-20 academic year, the Faculty of Arts and Science is allocating $1000 for each registered PhD student and $500 for each registered MA student.
 The distribution of funds is determined in consultation with graduate students each year.
-For the 2018-19 year, 50% of the amount will be added to base funding and another 50% will be equally distributed among students who are in their final funded PhD year (Year 5).
+For the 2019-20 year, Year 1 to 4 PhD students will receive $1,000 while MA and Year 5 PhD student will receive $500.

 Every year the Centre hires work-study students to provide employment and career development opportunities.
 This is a part of the University of Toronto financial aid program.
 Students may apply for the positions advertised by the Centre, but also for positions advertised by individual faculty members and other departments.